Updated March 10, 2022

-If you are considering the use of land trusts for your investment properties, it’s recommended to consult with a legal firm who has the foresight and relevant experience when it comes to these contracts.
+If you are considering the use of land trusts for your investment properties, it’s recommended to consult with a legal firm that has the foresight and relevant experience when it comes to these contracts.
 Anderson Advisors has thousands of clients spread out around the country who have benefited immensely from the formation of land trusts.
-You’ll receive complete guidance and assistance, from initial trust property setup, to more complicated strategies such as conservation easement for private landowners.
+You’ll receive complete guidance and assistance, from initial trust property setup to more complicated strategies such as conservation easement for private landowners.

 We hope you’ve learned from this article and feel more confident about placing your investment properties inside land trusts.
 You’ve worked hard to grow your assets.
 By keeping your properties safe and reducing your liability, you can enjoy the long-term benefits of successful real estate investing for your family and future generations.